5 Steps – How to Keep Pasta Warm in a Crockpot

 How to Keep Pasta Warm in a Crockpot

-Note: set the Crockpot to “warm” and not “cook.”
+Note: Set the Crockpot to “warm” and not “cook.”

-Steps on how to Keep Pasta Warm Ina Crockpot
+Steps on how to Keep Pasta Warm in a Crockpot

 What you need